microsoft/botbuilder-java/samples/54.teams-task-module/README.md

 Bot Framework v4 Conversation Bot sample for Teams.

+Bot Framework Teams Task Module sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com).
-This sample shows how to incorporate basic conversational flow into a Teams application.
-It also illustrates a few of the Teams specific calls you can make from your bot.
+It shows how to fetch a Task Module from a Hero Card button and receive input from an Adaptive Card in the Task Module.

 ## Prerequisites